marcamos/jet/README.md

 ## How you can use it
 1. Clone this repo
+2. Install dependencies: `npm i`
-2. Start development: `npm run dev`
+3. Start development: `npm run dev`
-3. Visit http://localhost:8080 to see your work-in-progress
+4. Visit http://localhost:8080 to see your work-in-progress
-2. Do super-fun Eleventy and Tailwind things
+5. Do super-fun Eleventy and Tailwind things
-3. When you’re done: `npm run build`
+6. When you’re done: `npm run build`

 That’s it 🕺